XeroAPI/xero-ruby/accounting/docs/AccountingApi.md

 > Payments create_payments(xero_tenant_id, payments)

-Allows you to create payments for invoices and credit notes
+Allows you to create multiple payments for invoices or credit notes

 ### Example